Client intake should set up the file once, not force staff to rebuild it five times

 Create the right folder, task, and reminder setup

-Build a consistent internal setup so the next steps do not depend on staff remembering every admin detail.
+Build a consistent file setup so the next steps do not depend on staff remembering every admin detail.

 Run document follow-up from one tracked workflow

-Make missing documents visible, automate the routine nudges, and reduce the amount of ad hoc chasing.
+Make missing documents visible, prepare routine nudges, and reduce the amount of ad hoc chasing.

 Give partners or managers cleaner status visibility